-As if to dismiss an obvious objection, Lars adds, “the reason for this is not that Lenin wants to give a misleading impression about the historical evolution of Bolshevism”.(4) No, of course not.
-This opinion and others suggests that for Lars to find Lenin guilty of such a thing, he would have to have in his possession a signed confession.
-But in the political context, Lenin did want to give and did give the impression that between 1903 and 1917 Bolshevism was a kind of independent organisation or in some sense a party, with iron discipline and strict centralisation.
-These values of centralised top down instructions were the ones stressed over an over again by Lenin in Government.
-In his very misleading and selective history of Bolshevism in Left Wing Communism, he wanted to teach communists internationally, what he claimed were the fundamentals of Bolshevism’s theory and practice; correct political leadership, strategy and tactics and more importantly iron discipline.
+As if to dismiss an obvious objection, Lars adds, “the reason for this is not that Lenin wants to give a misleading impression about the historical evolution of Bolshevism”.(4) This opinion and others suggest that for Lars to find Lenin guilty of such a thing, he would have to have in his possession a signed confession.
+In the political context, Lenin did want to give and did give the impression that between 1903 and 1917 Bolshevism was a kind of independent organisation or in some sense a party, with iron discipline and strict centralisation.
+These values of a centralised top down organisation were the ones stressed over and over again by Lenin in Government.
+In his very misleading and selective history of Bolshevism in Left Wing Communism, he wanted to teach communists internationally, what he claimed were the fundamentals of Bolshevism’s theory and practice.
+These values were correct political leadership, and iron discipline.
 The history of Bolshevism showed how to “build up and maintain under the most difficult conditions, the iron discipline needed for the victory of the proletariat”.(5)

-In fact in 1917, the Bolsheviks were not very disciplined or highly centralised.(6) Nor did Lenin have the correct strategy for revolution until April 1917.
-Many new and old Bolsheviks in 1917 had not always accepted Lenin’s authority.
-Lenin himself had often been undisciplined .
-He sometimes broke the rules of democratic centralism.
+In fact in 1917, the Bolsheviks were not very disciplined or highly centralised.(6) Many new and old Bolsheviks in 1917 had not always accepted Lenin’s authority.
+Lenin himself had often been undisciplined : he sometimes broke the rules of democratic centralism.
 At the Finland station in 1917, he publically criticised and acted against the central committee’s overwhelming majority, who stood on his mistaken programme of the democratic revolution.
 He also voted with the Mensheviks against his own Bolshevik faction led by Bogdanov, on the issue of whether to boycott the third Duma.
 Lenin pressured Trotsky into giving him a central committee majority in favour of the Brest-Litovsk Treaty in 1918, by threatening to wage a factional war against any anti treaty majority.
 Trotsky was aware from his own painful experience that Lenin meant this and that it would destroy the unity required for any successful strategy.

-While maintaining that beneath Lenin’s anti Kautsky political rhetoric, there was a revolutionary Social Democratic message, Lars does note that “Lenin and the Bolsheviks put a new emphasis on centralisation and discipline, because of the challenges of civil war and state-building – but in so doing they were building on long-accepted values in the socialist Movement”.(7) This betrays Lars Lih’s own values.
-State building might be a Social Democratic value, but it is obviously not a Marxist value.
-The commune state or the lessons of the Paris Commune are not examples of state building.
-Lenin’s, The state and revolution, articulated the creativity of the Russian working class in 1917 and rediscovered the anti state views of Marx.
+While maintaining that beneath Lenin’s anti Kautsky political rhetoric, there was a revolutionary Social Democratic message, Lars does note that “Lenin and the Bolsheviks put a new emphasis on centralisation and discipline, because of the challenges of civil war and state-building – but in so doing they were building on long-accepted values in the socialist Movement”.(7) State building might be a Social Democratic value, but it is obviously not a Marxist value.
+The Paris Commune was not an example of state building.
+Lenin’s, The state and revolution, articulated, to some extent, the creativity of the Russian working class in 1917.
 Having said that, this view of the state had no real influence on pre-1917 Bolshevism or indeed post-1917 Bolshevism.
 Lenin abandoned this view of the state; as he abandoned the revolutionary ambitions of socialism from below in 1917.
 The civil war cannot explain the enduring choice of top down bureaucratic centralism, since these enduring values of Lenin predated the civil war and followed the victorious end to the civil war.